cronkitedata/dj/docs/_pages/syllabus.md

 By the end of the semester, you should be able to:

 * Identify how and when analysis of electronic records might strengthen your story, provide important insights, or suggest new lines of reporting.
-* Apply tools as Excel and the R programming language for reporting in efficient, effective and ethical ways that avoid errors.
+* Apply tools such as Excel and the R programming language for reporting in efficient, effective and ethical ways that avoid errors.
 * Integrate data journalism techniques with traditional reporting methods.
 * Identify skills you want to learn in the future and become adept at jumping into new technologies in service to your journalism.